 (3) The commissioner shall recover from the collaborative any federal fiscal disallowances or sanctions for audit exceptions directly attributable to the collaborative's actions or the proportional share if federal fiscal disallowances or sanctions are based on a statewide random sample.

 Payments under sections 245.493 to 245.495 to providers for services for which the collaborative elects to pay the nonfederal share of medical assistance shall only be made of federal earnings from services provided under sections 245.493 to 245.495.

-Notwithstanding section 256B.041, and except for family community support services and therapeutic support of foster care, county payments for the cost of services for which the collaborative elects to pay the nonfederal share, for reimbursement under medical assistance, shall not be made to the commissioner of management and budget.
+Notwithstanding section 256B.041, and except for family community support services and therapeutic support of foster care, county payments for the cost of services for which the collaborative elects to pay the nonfederal share, for reimbursement under medical assistance, shall not be made to the commissioner of finance.
 For purposes of individualized rehabilitation services under sections 245.493 to 245.495, the centralized disbursement of payments to providers under section 256B.041 consists only of federal earnings from services provided under sections 245.493 to 245.495.